-The automatic blacklisting of a host or network can be enabled in IDP and in Threshold Rules by specifying the Protect action for when a rule is triggered.
+The automatic blacklisting of a host or network can be enabled in IDP and in threshold rules by specifying the Protect action for when a rule is triggered.
 Once enabled there are three blacklisting options:

-The host or network which is the source of the traffic will

-seconds stay on the blacklist for the specified time and then be removed.
+Time to Block Host/Network in seconds The host or network which is the source of the traffic will stay on the blacklist for the specified time and then be removed.
 If the same source triggers another entry to the blacklist then the blocking time is renewed to its original, full value (in other words, it is not cumulative).
-Block only this Service By default Blacklisting blocks all Services for the triggering host.
+Block only this Service By default Blacklisting blocks all services for the triggering host.
 Exempt already established connections from Blacklisting If there are established connections that have the same source as this new Blacklist entry then they will not be dropped if this option is set.